neckberg/hashdown/README.md

 ]
 ```

-For simple lists (like those above, where all of the values are scalar) a shorthand "dash" (`-`), syntax can be used in place of hashes (`#`).
+For list items with scalar values (like those shown above), a shorthand "dash" (`-`), syntax can be used instead of hashes (`#`).
 The following .md document is equivalent to the two above:
 ```md
 # Ingredients
 - sugar
 - water
 - enriched flour
 ```

-The dash must be followed by either a space or a line break, but can accept multiple lines of data.
-The following is allowed, and will produce the PHP array beneath:
+"Dash" style list values can span multiple lines.
+The following list is valid and equivalent to the PHP array shown beneath:
 ```md
 - first line,
 second line